History of Al Jazeera Media Network in Timeline

 January 2014: Al Jazeera Sport renamed beIN Sports

-On January 2014, Al Jazeera Sport was renamed beIN Sports after it along with all of the organisation's non-news and current affairs assets were spun off and privatised into beIN Media Group.
+On January 2014, Al Jazeera Sport was renamed beIN Sports and spun off into beIN Media Group.
+Revenue from Al Jazeera Sport helped fund Al Jazeera America.

-On January 22, 2014, Al Jazeera Türk's website was launched with news content before the channel's broadcast launch.
+On January 22, 2014, Al Jazeera Türk's website was launched with news content, making it the first 24-hour news operation to go digital before broadcast.

 June 2014: Soft launch of AJ+

-In June 2014, AJ+, Al Jazeera Media Network's digital online-only news channel, soft-launched with a new webpage, page and videos on YouTube.
+In June 2014, Al Jazeera Media Network soft-launched AJ+, a digital online-only news channel, with a new webpage, page and videos on YouTube.

 September 2014: Full launch of AJ+

-January 13, 2016: Al Jazeera America announces cessation of operations
+January 13, 2016: Al Jazeera America announces ceasing operations

 March 2016: Al Jazeera announces layoffs

-On April 1, 2016, both JeemTV and Baraem were acquired by beIN Media Group and were made part of beIN Channels Network.
+On April 1, 2016, JeemTV and Baraem were acquired by beIN Media Group and made part of beIN Channels Network, becoming exclusive to the network.

 April 12, 2016: Al Jazeera America ceases operations